TO GREECE IN SEARCH OF TRAGIC MEANING FIELD SCHOOL PROPOSAL

 Thoughts:

-There is probably no single other city in all of Greece that is so connected to the mythic tradition or to the surviving dramatic literature from the fifth century.
-Thebes itself is not an impressive place in regards to surviving archaeological remains (see, for example, the Spring of Dirce), but I find that to be a spur rather than a block to the imagination.
+However, there is probably no single other city in all of Greece that is so connected to the mythic tradition or to the surviving dramatic literature from the fifth century.

 I myself am not familiar with the mythic landscape of Thebes.
-But I would love for us to learn from a knowledgeable local guide who both told of the myths and connected those stories to particular contemporary sites both within and outside of the municipality (egs.
-"Here is where the cow that Cadmus was following laid down"; "Here, by tradition is the lair of the Sphinx"; "Here, it is said, Acteon stumbled upon Artemis bathing"; "Here is where Oedipus is said to have been exposed on the hillside").
+But I would love for us to learn from a knowledgeable local guide who told of the myths and connected those stories to particular contemporary sites both within and just outside of the municipality (egs.
+"Here is where the cow that Cadmus was following laid down"; "Here, by tradition, is the lair of the Sphinx"; "Here is where Polyneices' body was left exposed by Creon").

 Useful Links: